-In addition to the public notice, the DRC requests that the Repository advise all parties to an issue of the posting of the public notice.
+In addition to the public notice, the DRC requests that the Repository advise all parties to an issue of the public notice.

 E. DRC Agenda

 The Chair is responsible for preparing, with the assistance of Repository staff, an agenda for each meeting of the Committee.